-The language of the course is Slovak.
+The languages of the course are English and Slovak.
 Students are expected to have a very good English language competence, lack of such competence will not be excused when evaluating student's interpreting and will have an effect on the final assessment.
 The course is not recommended to the first-year students, since a very high command of English on the C1+ level is required.

-Course assessment Total number of assessed students: 175
+Course assessment Total number of assessed students: 190

 A В С D Е FX

-25.14 42.86 23.43 7.43 1.14 0.0
+26.32 40.0 23.16 7.89 2.63 0.0

 Provides: PhDr. Štefan Franko, PhD.

-Date of last modification: 08.04.2019
+Date of last modification: 29.09.2021

-Approved:
+Approved: doc.
+Mgr.
+Soňa Šnircová, PhD.

-Course ID: KAaA/ | Course name: Introduction to American Studies
+Course ID: KAaA/ | Course name: Introduc